 implementing many changes at once without monitoring the effect

-skipping recommendations related to sources
+skipping recommendations about sources

-not comparing results before and after implementation
+not comparing the results before and after implementation

-It’s best to treat recommendations as a current list of actions to improve your brand’s visibility in AI.
+robots.txt, sitemap or llms.txt, make sure you understand where to add it or pass it to a technical person.It’s best to treat recommendations as a current list of actions that improve your brand’s visibility in AI.

 once a week, check new recommendations

-start with critical and high priority items
+start with critical and high priority

-do the most important technical actions
+carry out the most important technical actions

-pick 1 to 3 content recommendations
+pick 1 to 3 content-related recommendations

 generate or prepare the content